 Best Use Cases:

-- Real-time customer support and chatbots
+- Multilingual customer support chatbots

 Competitive API pricing with volume discounts available.

-6. DeepSeek V3 (DeepSeek)
+6. DeepSeek V3.1 (DeepSeek)

 DeepSeek has emerged as the value-for-money alternative without losing out on quality.
 DeepSeek is reason- and RAG-efficient, making it attractive to price-sensitive users.